 Experienced practitioners of Brazilian Jiu-Jitsu (BJJ) often describe it as a journey—an extended adventure with peaks, valleys, triumphs, and defeats.
 This is both an accurate description and a reminder to students that BJJ is a marathon, not a sprint.
 After all, it is often said that a black belt is simply a white belt who never quit.
-But what do these belts signify?
+To understand what does each BJJ belt mean, we will first list down the BJJ belt ranking system:

 The BJJ belt system means different things to different people.
 Some students are unconcerned about belt rank, while others place a high degree of importance on it.
 In addition, instructors often disagree on what students should focus on at each belt level.
 That being said, there are several broad, general principles that can be safely attributed to each belt level.